LJCONNOLLY/Intro-to-TandT/projects/neurodivergent-student-research.md

 <h2 class="section-header">The Problem</h2>

 <div class="callout-box">
 <p>Digital learning environments have become essential in higher education, but they're often designed with neurotypical users in mind.
-Learning Management Systems (LMS), video conferencing tools, and educational software frequently create barriers for neurodivergent students—those with ADHD, autism, dyslexia, and other cognitive differences.</p>
+Learning Management Systems (LMS), video conferencing tools, and educational software frequently create barriers for neurodivergent students—specifically focusing on those with ADHD, autism, and dyslexia.</p>

 <p>This research explores how neurodivergent students navigate these platforms, what challenges they face, and how educational technology can be redesigned to support cognitive diversity.</p>
 </div>